lukemorton/lukemorton.co.uk/posts/2013-11-14-more-methods-more-problems.md

 this is one bit of logic that would need to be repeated or inherited if we split this class into two.

-Both methods share the state initialised on construction.
-They share the collection.
-However they are still fairly independent and atomic.
+Both methods share the state initialised on construction, the collection, however they are still fairly independent and atomic.
 I see these methods as single responsibilties packaged under a single namespace `UserMongoDataMapper`.
 As long as the methods remain SRP and share the majority of logic within the data mapper then they can remain in one class.

-So we've now identified an exception, that is when methods are independent, atomic and share most private logic in the class then it might be okay to keep them in one object.
+So we've now identified an exception – that is – when methods are independent, atomic and share most private logic in the class then it might be okay to keep them in one object.

+## Atomic

 Atomicity is important.
 I might have just made that word up so I'll define it.
 When calling the method it should be